-Drug and alcohol addiction affects individuals and families from all walks of life.
+Drug and alcohol addictions affect individuals and families from all walks of life.
 If you or a loved one is struggling with addiction, know that treatment is available.
 At Aquila Recovery Clinic in Washington, DC, we deliver evidence-based treatment options that aim to guide patients towards recovery.
-Today, cognitive behavioral therapy (CBT) is a widely-used treatment for substance abuse.
+Today, cognitive-behavioral therapy (CBT) is a widely-used treatment for substance abuse.

 What Is Cognitive Behavioral Therapy?

 When it comes to drug and alcohol addiction, there is no miracle drug or cure.
 Instead, patients in recovery must engage in a personalized treatment plan designed to alter their addictive behaviors.
 Cognitive-behavioral therapy is a form of psychological intervention that focuses on improving mental health, changing cognitive behaviors, and developing coping strategies that target certain problems.

 There are multiple reasons why CBT is used by healthcare professionals across the country.
 First, cognitive behavioral therapy is short-term, allowing patients to gradually integrate back into society with a healthier outlook.
 CBT is also effective at treating any underlying emotional issues that may be contributing to substance abuse.
 Cognitive-behavioral therapy can help patients reduce stress, deal with grief, better handle complicated relationships, and deal with other common challenges that life may present.